PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### User Feedback

 - Liked the questions, and would nice if there was dificulty levels like easy mediun or hard level.
-- Have a category for different question, e.g. Science, history, TV, Movie and pick the category at the start of the quiz.
+- Have a category for different questions, e.g. Science, history, TV, Movie and pick the category at the start of the quiz.
 - Didn't know that the quiz would end after 20 seconds, so I implemented that the submit and start button would only appear after the rules have been opened.
+- The quiz time limit was originally 20 seconds, and some peoples feedback said that the 20secs wasn't enough, so the time was increased to 25 second.
+- There could be dificulty level with the time also, having a choice of 20 sec or 25 secs or 30 sec per question.
+- Have a leader board for a group of people to compare scores.

 ## UX